alisson-t-bucchi/saucedemo-playwright-js/README.md

-# 📌 Test Plan - Saucedemo Store
+# ⚙️ Playwright test suite for Saucedemo Page by Swag Labs.

 ## 📌 1.
 Introduction
 This test plan aims to validate the main functionalities of the [Swag Labs](https://www.saucedemo.com/) website to ensure users have a consistent and error-free experience.
-The tests will be automated using **Playwright** and report tests with **Playwright or Mochawesome Reports**.
+The tests will be automated in a **GitHub Actions** pipeline with **Playwright** including report test cases with **Mochawesome Reports**.

 ---

 ## 📌 2.
 Scope
 The tests will cover the following key functionalities:
 ✅ Authentication (Login/Logout, User Registration)
 ✅ Product Search and Navigation
 ✅ Adding and Removing Items from the Cart